sktime/pytorch-forecasting/extension_templates/v1_network_template/README.md

 1. Copy this folder and rename it for your model (e.g., `my_custom_network/`).
 2. Rename the private package file `_examplenetwork_pkg.py` to match your model name (e.g., `_my_custom_network_pkg.py`).
-3. Replace placeholders in `model.py` with your actual implementation.
+3. Replace placeholders in `model.py` with your actual implementation (and place any reusable submodules/layers in a `layers/` subdirectory).
 4. Update all `_tags` in `_my_custom_network_pkg.py` with accurate metadata.
 5. Implement `get_base_test_params()` with **realistic test fixtures**.
 6. Implement `_get_test_dataloaders_from()` using the dataset provided by CI.